8 min read

 Three craft principles:

 Make the falling cost him something.
 A hero who falls first without consequences is just a guy with a crush.
-A hero who falls first and has to restructure his priorities, his relationships, his self-image because of it is compelling.
+A hero who falls first and has to restructure his priorities, his relationships, or his self-image because of it is compelling.
 In Unassisted, Declan's falling threatens his recovery, his captaincy, and his carefully maintained emotional walls.

 The recognition scene must earn its weight.
 The moment she realizes has to be proportional to the buildup.
 If you've spent 300 pages showing a hero quietly rearranging his life around someone, the recognition scene can't be a casual "oh, I think he likes me."
 It should recontextualize everything.
-This is what separates romances that stay with you from ones you forget by the next morning.
+This is what separates romances that stay with you after the last page from ones you forget by the next morning.

 Frequently Asked Questions